yuxuanxc/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd attraction in the TrackPad.
 * `find USS` followed by `delete 1` deletes the 1st tourist attraction in the results of the `find` command.

-### Clearing all entries : `clear`
+#### Clearing all attractions : `clear`

-Clears all entries from the TrackPad.
+Clears all tourist attractions from the TrackPad.

 Format: `clear`

-### Exiting the program : `exit`

-Exits the program.
+### Itinerary Features

+#### Adding a new itinerary: `add-itinerary`

+Adds a new itinerary to the current list.

+Format: `add-itinerary n/ITINERARY [d/DESCRIPTION] sd/START_DATE ed/END_DATE`

+* The name, start date and end date fields must be filled in.
+* The description field is optional.
+* The start date and end date fields take in dates of the format `dd-mm-yyyy`.

+Examples:
+* `add n/Europe Trip sd/01-12-2020 ed/20-12-2020`
+* `add n/Japan holiday d/with friends sd/15-01-2019 ed/30-01-2019`

+#### Deleting an itinerary: `delete-itinerary`

+Deletes an itinerary from the current list.

+Format: `delete-itinerary INDEX`

+* Deletes the itinerary at the specified `INDEX`.
+* The index refers to the index number shown in the displayed itinerary list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list-itinerary` followed by `delete 2` deletes the 2nd itinerary in the TrackPad.

+#### Clearing all itineraries : `clear-itinerary`

+Clears all itineraries from the TrackPad.

-Format: `exit`
+Format: `clear-itinerary`

-### Saving the data

-TrackPad data will be saved in the storage automatically after any command that changes the data.
-There is no need to save manually.

 <!--
 ### Archiving data files `[coming in v2.0]`